geudde/attic-chest/pages/01.season-1/05.meeting-05/03.parsimonia/docs.md

 A heart not twopence worth, sweet maid
 &emsp;&emsp;Is very bad indeed.

-[^1]: A Lady who said she would not pay postage for Valentines
+> Maria Parsimonia: A Lady who said she would not pay postage for Valentines